-When two poles of battery are connected, namely positive and negative it creates pressure, which in turn activates electron flow.
+When two poles of battery are connected, namely positive and negative, they create pressure, which in turn activate electron flow.
 This pressure is measured in volts.
 Other terms used are electric potential difference or electromotive force.

 Types of Voltages:

-- Alternating Current (AC) Voltage: This kind of voltage are bidirectional (reversing positive and negative over time).
+- Alternating Current (AC) Voltage: This kind of voltage is bidirectional (reversing positive and negative over time).
 Periodically Alternating Current reverses the direction, hence voltage level also reverses along with the current.

-- Direct Current (DC) Voltage: It is unidirectional.
-Electric charge (current) only flows in one direction.
+Direct Current (DC) Voltage: This unidirectional electric charge (current) only flows in one direction.
 Direct Current (DC) is produced from solar panels when sunlight is passed through the solar cells.
 This energy is stored in batteries for later use to illuminate the lights.

 Types of Battery and Voltage Used in Solar Lights:

-- Lead Acid Battery: Generally, these types of batteries are made of 6 cells connected in series.
+Lead acid batteries: Generally, these types of batteries are made of 6 cells connected in series.
 Each cell produces voltage of 2 to 2.1 Volts.
-Hence, voltage of lead acid battery is 12 Volts.
+Hence, voltage of a lead acid battery is 12 Volts.

 Every solar street light requires a battery that can offer reliable performance and reasonable capacity.
 It is preferable to use maintenance-free batteries with good efficiency and longer lifespan.
 All the solar-powered lights in the market now have in-built rechargeable batteries.
 High quality cells and the most advanced technology are being used to produce these batteries.